People-Centered Development Programs in the Coffeelands

 First of all, we only do projects when asked and invited in by the community, not by the government or some large foreign aid agency.
 When we visit, we listen and listen, then we talk to the farmers, women's groups and others about what is holding the community back from reaching its self-identified development goals.
 Then we talk priorities - theirs, not ours.
 It's amazing how in a small village three groups can have such different priorities.

 We then work directly with the community to design a project that will address their expressed priorities.
-We try not to bring in outside (or even local) organizations if the people themselves can manage the project, although we will fund trainers to provide any needed skill set to the community.
+We try not to bring in outside (or even local) organizations if the people themselves can manage the project, although we will fund trainers if they can provide a needed skill set to the community.
 In this way we don't duplicate the hierarchy and control that these folks have constantly experienced from governments, large landowners, multinationals, and big development organizations.
 The project belongs to the community; they manage it and have a great sense of ownership in it.
-That is the secret to successful long term projects, not how much money and expertise you throw at an issue.
+That is the secret to successful long term projects; not how much money and expertise you throw at an issue.

 WORKING DIRECTLY WITH FARMERS IN COLOMBIA